solohcj/project_4/README.md

 ## Problem Statement

-- To build a model and make predictions on the probability that WNV is presesent so as to aid CDC in deriving an effective pesticide deployment plan
+- To build a classification model with high specificity & sensitivity (ROC-AUC) on the probability of presence of WNV so as to aid CDC in deriving an effective pesticide deployment plan
 - To conduct a cost-benefit analysis on the annual cost projections for various level of pesticide coverage and the effects of these various levels of pesticide coverage

 ## Executive Summary